gkouros/ref-dvgo/README.md

 # ref-dvgo
-## Reflection-Aware Direct Voxel Grid Optimization for an Improved Quality-Efficiency Trade-Off in Reflective Scene Reconstruction
+## Ref-DVGO: Reflection-Aware Direct Voxel Grid Optimization for an Improved Quality-Efficiency Trade-Off in Reflective Scene Reconstruction
 Source code of the paper titled "Reflection-Aware Direct Voxel Grid Optimization for an Improved Quality-Efficiency Trade-Off in Reflective Scene Reconstruction", to be presented at the TRICKY workshop of ICCV 2023.

 ![media/architecture.png](media/architecture.png)